vcoromero/symbols-backend/README.md

 - Ensure that Docker is running and the MySQL container is up.
 - Verify the environment variables are correctly set.
 - Check the application logs for any errors.

+## Contact

+For any questions or issues, please contact vcoromero@gmail.com or create an issue in the repository.